TMT Plus Partners With Minds Media To Bring Architectural Expo In Chandigarh

-(MENAFN- ForPressRelease) Chandigarh,- TMT Plus, India's leading manufacturer of polymer products, announces an exhibition on Interiors, Exteriors, Architecture, Construction Materials, Home Decor, and Home Furnishing.
+TMT Plus, India's leading manufacturer of polymer products, announces an exhibition on Interiors, Exteriors, Architecture, Construction Materials, Home Décor, and Home Furnishing.
 This eagerly awaited Architectural Expo is set to take place from 16th-19th February at the Parade Ground, Sector 17, Chandigarh, hosted by Minds Media.

 This Archex exhibition in Chandigarh will be in association with the Indian Institute of Architects (IIA) and supported by various organizations like the Network for People of Construction, the Confederation of Real Estate Developers' Associations of India, Punjab, the Mohali Industries Association, the Chamber of Chandigarh Industries, the Industries Association of Panchkula, and the Chandigarh Furniture Association.
 This exhibition will have the participation of over 200 exhibitors nationally and more than 30,000 visitors.